wultra/powerauth-crypto/powerauth-docs/source/activation.md

 1. Master Front-End Application allows completion of the activation - for example, it may ask user to enter a code delivered via an SMS message.
 Master Front-End Application technically commits the activation by calling PowerAuth 2.0 Server (via Intermediate Server Application).

 1. Record associated with given `ACTIVATION_ID` is now in `ACTIVE` state.

+After completing the activation, client must store derived keys and throw away unencrypted device private key and key master secret.
+Only the derived keys should be stored on the device according to the description in "PowerAuth Key Derivation" chapter.